Understanding Nautical Terminology

 What Should Boaters Know About Stern Safety?

-Safety at the stern involves careful handling and maintenance.
+Safety at the stern usually involves careful handling and maintenance.
 Mooring correctly at the stern helps prevent damage to the boat or pier.
-Cleats, often found at the stern, secure lines safely and efficiently.
-Also, navigation lights at the stern are critical for nighttime safety; ensuring these lights function properly enhances visibility and reduces the risk of accidents.
+Cleats, usually found at the stern, secure lines safely and efficiently.

 Other Important Terms to Remember